 - 1 Anatomy of the thyroid gland

 - 2 thyroid function

 - 3 Classification

 - 4 Etiology.

 - 5 Pathogenesis.

 - 6 Clinic of the disease.

 - 7 Diagnostics.

 - 8 Differential diagnosis.

-- 9 Methods of surgical treatment.
+9 Methods of surgical treatment.

-- 1 Conduct a clinical examination

-- 2 patients with thyroid disease

-- 3 Substantiate a specific examination plan for patients with thyroid disease

-4 Correctly conduct a survey of patients with thyroid disease 5 Correctly interpret the results of clinical, laboratory, instrumental 6 and other examination methods.
-7 Argument the choice of an operative method of treatment in each case.
-8 Assist in peritonitis surgery.
-III.
-Tasks for independent work on the topic under study.
+- 1 Conduct a clinical examination - 2 patients with thyroid disease - 3 Substantiate a specific examination plan for patients with thyroid disease - 4 Correctly conduct a survey of patients with thyroid disease 5 Correctly interpret the results of clinical, laboratory, instrumental 6 and other examination methods. - 7 Argument the choice of an operative method of treatment in each case. - 8 Assist in peritonitis surgery.

 1. Draw a diagram of the anatomy of the thyroid gland.

-2. Create a differential diagnosis chart for thyroid disease.
-3. Most often, thyroid cancer metastases are affected: 5.
-Wost often, thyroid cancer metastases are affected.
-4. Differentiated forms of thyroid cancer are predominantly spread.
+- 2. Create a differential diagnosis chart for thyroid disease. - 3.
+Most often, thyroid cancer metastases are affected:

+- 4. Differentiated forms of thyroid cancer are predominantly spread.

+- a) along the lymphatic tract

-b) hematogenous
+- b) hematogenous

-c) on fascial-sheath structures
+- c) on fascial-sheath structures

-g) over
+- g) over

-e) equally often
+- e) equally often

-5. The incidence of thyroid cancer in the CIS in recent years
+- 5. The incidence of thyroid cancer in the CIS in recent years

-a) decreases
+- a) decreases

-b) remains at the same level
+- b) remains at the same level

-c) growing
+- c) growing

-6. The most common morphological forms of thyroid cancer include:
+- 6. The most common morphological forms of thyroid cancer include:

-7. 14 Which of the following is not an indication for surgery for nodular goiter:
+- 7. 14 Which of the following is not an indication for surgery for nodular goiter:

-a) compression of the trachea and esophagus
+- a) compression of the trachea and esophagus

-b) the development of severe thyrotoxicosis
+- b) the development of severe thyrotoxicosis

-c) the risk of thyroiditis
+- c) the risk of thyroiditis

-d) the possibility of malignancy
+- d) the possibility of malignancy

-e) cosmetic defect
+- e) cosmetic defect

 8. The appearance of goiter in a significant number of individuals living in the same biogeochemical region will be defined by you as